NithinKalidas/Appian/Process Model.md

 For Eas readability to separate between User input task and system acted task

 ## 30. How will you deploy a scheduler PM?
-Create an Environment constant and Set up as False and handle in XOR Gate and after deployment change the environmental constant to true
+Create an Environment constant in boolean to act as a switch and Set up as False and handle in XOR Gate and after deployment change the environmental constant to true

 ## 31. What is quick task?
 How to query the data in PM, when quick task is enabled? where is quick task used?
 It is an on-demand Task, which does not appear in task tab and only performed when activity is chained.